All know the way. Few actually walk it.

 📍 Spotting the Gap: Where It Appears in Your Life

-This gap between knowing and doing shows up across all areas of our lives.
-Here are a few examples:
+This gap between knowing and doing can happen in any part of life.
+Here are some examples:

-- Health & Wellness: You know that getting 30 minutes of moderate exercise most days is crucial for long-term health, yet the snooze button wins the battle against your morning walk intentions more often than not.
+- Health & Wellness: You know that getting 30 minutes of moderate exercise most days is crucial for long-term health, yet the snooze button often wins the battle against your morning walk intentions.

 - Personal Development: You buy an online course on a topic you're passionate about, fully understanding its potential value, but somehow never get past the introductory modules.